devstream-io/devstream/README.md

 ./dtm delete -f examples/config.yaml
 ```

 _Note that this deletes everything defined in the config.
 If some config is deleted after apply (state has it but config not), `dtm delete` won't delete it.
-It differs from `dtm destroy` which will be implemented soon._
+It differs from `dtm destroy`._

 Similarly, to delete without confirmation: